 How to Make Long John Silvers Chicken

-- In a deep-fryer or large heavy pot, heat vegetable oil to 360 degrees.
+- In a deep-fryer or large, heavy pot, heat vegetable oil to 360°F.

-- In a large bowl, place flour, cornstarch, sugar, salt, baking powder, baking soda, onion salt, paprika, and ground black pepper.
-Stir or whisk to thoroughly combine.
+- Place flour, cornstarch, sugar, salt, baking powder, baking soda, onion salt, paprika, and ground black pepper in a large mixing bowl.
+Stir or whisk to combine thoroughly.

 - Drop chicken tenders into the batter.

-- Place battered chicken tenders into the hot oil, a few at a time.
+- Place battered chicken tenders into the hot oil, a few at once.

 - Drain fried chicken tenders on a wire rack.